Happy Hammond: Biography and broadcasting career

-Logie Award

 Hammond's program won a Logie Award in 1959 (the Logies' inaugural year) for Most Popular Children's Show, and Hammond himself won a Logie in 1962 for Outstanding Contributions to Children's Entertainment.

-After the cancelation of The Happy Show in 1968, Hammond moved to produce daytime television morning shows and afternoon children's shows and, in his later years, had an off-camera role in HSV-7's videotape department, although every year until the 1990s he continued to appear on the station's Royal Children's Hospital Good Friday Appeal.
+After the cancellation of The Happy Show in 1969, Hammond moved to produce daytime television morning shows and afternoon children's shows and, in his later years, had an off-camera role in HSV-7's videotape department until retiring in 1983.
+Although every year until the 1990s he continued to appear on the station's Royal Children's Hospital Good Friday Appeal.
 He was occasionally seen on Shirl's Neighbourhood.

 Limited footage remains from Happy Hammond's career.
 The most commonly seen clip is a musical finger-clicking routine.
 A very small number of kinescopes of The Happy Show are held by the National Film and Sound Archive, despite the heavy Wiping of that era.
+Hammond was a keen supporter of the Geelong Football Club in the Victorian Football League.
+On Grand Final day in 1963, he was accorded the honour of running through the banner with the Geelong players before the game, which Geelong won.

+He lived in Bentleigh East and had a holiday house at Rosebud.
+Hammond died at Rosebud on 1 April 1998 after being diagnosed with heart disease.
+He was survived by two adopted daughters and his long-term companion, Norma Burnside.